spectran/CDJ-100S-STM32F7-Display/README.md

 -make master tempo and sound effects (this may require additional digital signal processor, I'm afraid)

 -add some new display modes

+Updates 28.05.2020:

+- changed high resolution waveform display process.
+Now there are 9 scale modes of waveform display.
+Touch the right side of waveform to expand, touch the left side to compress it, touch the center cursor to return default scale.

+- changed hot cues behaviour.
+Now SCAN+WAH buttons are used to switch between the cue points.
+The switch now doesn't change the playback state (playing/stopped).

+- fixed some minor bugs.